Medically reviewed by

-Umbilical cord blood is the blood that remains in a baby's umbilical cord, and placenta after the cord is cut after birth.
+Umbilical cord blood is the blood that remains in a baby's umbilical cord, and the placenta after the cord is cut after birth.
 The stem cells from cord blood could help those who are sick, now or in the future, and can be banked for future use.
 Ahead, learn more about cord blood banking and the difference between public and private cord blood banking.

 The umbilical cord is rich with powerful hematopoietic stem cells (HSCs).
 Stem cells have the potential to develop into many types of cells.
 A baby's HSCs are so potent because they are a 100% genetic match, meaning they may also have the power to treat family members.
 Cord blood stem cells can treat over 80+ diseases.